iarna/promisable/README.md

         // do more things
     })

-Because we also support A+ style promise APIs, including catch for capturing errors.
+Because we also support A+ style promise APIs:

     promise.then(function(files) {
         return Promisable(function(resolve){ fs.unlink(files[0], resolve.withoutErrors) });